-Nursing can be a career that is both fulfilling and easily transportable.
-Two things that are not easily achieved by military spouses in their career pursuits.
-If you are interested in a nursing career, here’s an introduction on how to become a nurse as a military spouse.
+Nursing can be a career that is both fulfilling and easily transportable; two things that are not easily achieved by military spouses in their career pursuits.
+If you are interested in a nursing career, here’s an introduction on how to become one as a military spouse.

 Nursing Programs for Military Spouses

 Finding a job that meshes well with your military life is a challenge that military spouses face daily.
 Frequent moving and a lack of a local network can present hurdles to you as you try to achieve your dream job or career.
 Nursing is one of the careers that by nature is in high demand all over the country and as a result, is easily transferable.

 How to Become a Nurse…